rubinj30/go-wasm-test/README.md

-## Basic clock using WebAssembly and Go
+## Messing around with WebAssembly and Go

-Followed [this](https://github.com/Yaoir/ClockExample-Go-WebAssembly) and another tutorial.
+Followed [this](https://github.com/Yaoir/ClockExample-Go-WebAssembly) as a starting point and then have veered off from there.

 ### Get up and running